epispot/epispot/README.md

 Install via `pip install epispot` <br>
 As a shorthand, use as `import epispot as epi`

-Using anaconda?
+Using Anaconda?
 Don't worry, it'll soon be avaliable in anaconda!

 ## Getting Started